The Sky is not the Limit

 Freedom to Dream Big

 It’s been eleven years since Robert and Milly became husband and wife and nearly six years since I first ate pancakes at their dining room table.
 When I arrived in Uganda that first time, I came in pursuit of what it looked like to follow Jesus.
 I knew what the good news of the Gospel looked like on the pages of the Bible, in black and white, but when the life of Jesus became offensive to my “Christianity” it was time to take a leap.
-So, I bought a plane ticket to Uganda looking for the spark the could bring my dead faith to life.
+So, I bought a plane ticket to Uganda looking for the spark that could bring my dead faith to life.

 A few months after I returned home from that first trip, Milly, Robert, and I started RUJA, a nonprofit organization on a mission to give kids the freedom to dream big.
 God’s calling on the Tumwesigye’s life was so evident that I had to be a part of it.
 We got a bigger house and they started taking in more kids with nowhere else to go.